andym80/Portfolio-AM/readme.md

 ## Built With

 - HTML/CSS
-- Flexbox
+- Flexbox/Grid CSS
 - from Figma Template

 ## Getting Started

+Get a copy from this repository on GitHub at CODE (green icon) and paste into your code editor .

-Take index.html & style.css files on your code editor.
-This files are linked.
+Take a look on  index.html & style.css files.
+These files are linked.

 All images are into folder /images.